matatk/audiochart/README.md

 Development
 ------------

+Current and planned work is documented and discussed in the [AudioChart issue tracker](https://github.com/matatk/audiochart/issues) on GitHub.

 Development is carried out in a [test-driven](http://en.wikipedia.org/wiki/Test-driven_development) manner.
-A Gruntfile is provided to run the tests and automate things like linting and minification.
-The `pre-commit` hook can be used to ensure only code that passes tests is committed (it does this by running Grunt).
-You can make a symlink from the `.git/hooks/` directory to it and thus it (and the tests) will be run before you are asked for a commit message.

-When building the software locally, unit tests are automatically run in Chrome and Firefox.
-The [unit tests are also run on Travis](https://travis-ci.org/matatk/audiochart/) (as part of a build).
+When building the software locally, unit tests are run in Chrome and Firefox via the npm scripts ([Husky](https://github.com/typicode/husky) ensures they are run before a commit).
+The [unit tests are also run on Travis](https://travis-ci.org/matatk/audiochart/) (where Headless Chrome is used).
 You can view the [test coverage details](http://matatk.agrip.org.uk/audiochart/coverage/).
 In addition, [internal API documentation](http://matatk.agrip.org.uk/audiochart/doc/internal/) is available.

 **Warning:** AudioChart is still fairly early in development, so the APIs are changing quite fast.